olendorf/library_data_warehouse/README.md

 Much of the content will be in the wiki, so please check that out as well.

+Personas developed for this committee are housed at https://github.com/psu-libraries/personas

 ## Committee Membership

 Steve Borelli (co-chair)